Benefits of Klamath River Renewal

 Irrigation-dependent Communities

-The hydroelectric dams that KRRC proposes to remove do not provide irrigation diversions for agriculture.
-Not a single farm, ranch, or municipality diverts water from the four reservoirs that are slated for removal.
-The facilities are operated for the sole purpose of generating power, and removing the dams will not affect any current water right.
+The hydroelectric dams that KRRC is removing do not provide irrigation diversions for agriculture.
+Not a single farm, ranch, or municipality diverted water from the three reservoirs that were slated for removal.
+The facilities were operated for the sole purpose of generating power, and removing the dams will not affect any current water right.